dotnet-script/dotnet-script/README.md

 ### Github

-You can manually download all the releases in `zip` format from the [Github releases page](https://github.com/filipw/dotnet-script/releases).
+You can manually download all the releases in `zip` format from the [GitHub releases page](https://github.com/filipw/dotnet-script/releases).

 ## Usage